 - Elevate your joint.
 Elevation helps reduce swelling and pain.
 Raise your joint above the level of your heart as often as you can.
 Prop your painful joint on pillows to keep it above your heart comfortably.

 - Maintain a healthy weight.
 Extra weight puts increased pressure on your joints.
 Ask your healthcare provider what you should weigh.
-If you need to lose weight, he can help you create a weight loss program.
+If you need to lose weight, he or she can help you create a weight loss program.
 Weight loss can help reduce pain and increase your ability to do your activities.
-The amount of exercise you do may vary each day, depending on your symptoms.

 - Wear flat or low-heeled shoes.
 This will help decrease pain and reduce pressure on your ankle, knee, and hip joints.